gds-operations/vcloud-walker/README.md

 ### Output

 The output is in JSON format.
+Find sample output look into docs/examples directory.